top of page

 Then create an infographic to analyze the patterns and illustrate the variety of media choices you made.
 Your infographic might use a combination of data, images, and language to show how much time you spend using media, and where and when your media use takes place.

-After charting the media in your daily life, it is time to reflect on some of the pleasures and annoyances they cause.
+After charting the media you use in your daily life, it is time to reflect on some of the pleasures and annoyances they cause.
+Consider these questions as you plan your informal extemporaneous response for the ML Inquiry:

 • What patterns did you notice when charting your own media use?